mray0256-jpg/pirate-ship-demo/README.md

     ![Trochoidal_wave](https://github.com/user-attachments/assets/0c171173-b8d6-4a05-99e4-0bbe8cf903f0)<br>
     *Figure 3: Trochoidal (Gerstner) Waves*

-    These equations were plugged into shader graph, and make a decently convincing waves.
+    These equations were plugged into shader graph, and make decently convincing waves.
 To spruce up our ocean, we add multiple Gerstner waves, with different variables.
 Playing with them is quite fun, but it never truly makes a convincing sea; for that, we would need many, many waves.
 There are two solutions to this.
 One: we switch to fast Fourier transform, or two: add normal maps and textures.
 I went with the second option out of ease, but I intend to learn Fourier transforms for Unity at some point (A project idea is decoding the sound waves of various instruments to create basic synths!).
 The waves are now decently convincing, but the ship still isn't.
 The next thing I added was a buouyancy feature.

     <img width="2431" height="1137" alt="Screenshot 2025-12-24 201354" src="https://github.com/user-attachments/assets/d6460410-b81d-434a-8fee-c8bc8647ad6f" /><br>
     *Figure 4: Floating Pirate Ship*